 |

-Compact HKL
+Compact HKL will

 merge symmetry-related reflections according to the current space group.
 For P1,